 Mentoring of Senior Students – This program allows mentoring of senior students by teachers at the College.
 This program is focused on helping students achieve their personal and educational goals, and to learn how to juggle their many commitments to ensure their success in senior study.

 The House System is the Daily Face of the student body.
-The eight Houses are named after significant men and women in the history of the College.
-Two House Captains are responsible for each of the Houses (Brady, Cassidy, Caulfield, Delaney, Dwyer, McLaughlin, O’Connor and Vaughan).
+The Ten Houses are named after significant men and women in the history of the College.
+Two House Captains are responsible for each of the Houses (Adamson, Brady, Cassidy, Caulfield, Delaney, Dwyer, Hayes, McLaughlin, O’Connor and Vaughan).
 As well as the annual Swimming and Athletics Carnivals, House Captains encourage their fellow students to positively contribute to all aspects of College life.
 They work closely with House Coordinators organising House events, running House Meetings and supporting the charities allocated to each House.
 They also lead the organisation and running of House based competitions (sporting and otherwise) within the College.

 The Service Groups are the Hands of the student body and they work to promote community within the College and serve the wider community through fundraising and social justice activities.
 The Service Groups are: Social Justice, Culture and Identity, Fundraising and Environment.
 Each group has its own agenda for the year and hold events at the school to promote the ideals and principles of their group.
 These groups are open to participation from younger students who have an interest or passion in that area.